 The City's ESG funding is coordinated with the CoC.
-The CoC Board has 21 ex-officio members representing public and private organizations deemed necessary to develop, maintain, monitor and continuously improve a comprehensive, coordinated and flexible system of homeless housing and support services.
-They represent the City, Monroe County, Greece, RHA, HSN (also representing the

-Continuum's Stakeholder Group), three formerly homeless community members, a domestic violence advocacy organization member, and a health services representative.
+The CoC Team has 20 ex-officio members appointed by public and private organziations deemed necessary to develop, maintain, monitor and continuously improve a comprehensive, coordinated and flexible system of homeless housing and support services.
+The represent the City, Monroe County, Greece, RHA, HSN (also representing the Continuum's Stakeholder Group), three formerly homeless community members, a domestic violence advocacy organization member, and a health services representative.
 In addition, there are elected general members from both public and private groups from the community (business sector, legal field, faith based organizations, veteran organizations, schools, law enforcement, criminal justice, advocacy groups.
 This diverse team is the primary planning and coordinating body for homeless housing and services in this community.
-The CoC, a 501(c)(3) not-for-profit organization is no longer functioning under the umbrella of another non-profit, CCSI, and is now the Collaborative Applicant for HUD CoC funding.
-Long term goals include becoming a Unified Funding agency and continually striving to achieve the status of a High Performing Community.
-The CoC has been a long-time participant in the ESG planning process for the City and County and the City and County are represented on the Rating and Ranking Committee of CoC to review applications submitted annually for HUD CoC Homeless Program funding.
-ESG community priorities and planning have been discussed at both CoC and HSN meetings, especially in terms of policy priorities, the efficient use of resources and community objectives.
-The CoC staff also analyzes the ESG proposals for fidelity to the ESG requirements and additional information set forth by HUD via policy briefs ESG funding continues to be a critical issue for local homeless service providers.
-Facilitated discussions of ESG community priorities are held at the HSN meetings; CoC members and community stakeholders are strongly encouraged to participate.
-Significantly, CoC members have participated in community discussions to reduce the number of homeless families referred to hotels/motels for shelter that lack on-site supportive services and enhance the Coordinated Entry system for homeless services.
-Recently, the CoC members of HSN and housing staff from the City and County have also collectively participated in planning for the allocation of 2018-19 ESG funding.
-Based on community discussions the decision was made that the Coordinated Entry system that has been primarily funded with ESG funds would be transitioned to being primarily funded with HUD CoC funds.
-A Coordinated Entry new project application was awarded for CoC funding which will allow the amount of ESG funds for Coordinated Entry to be significantly reduced and available to meet other community priorities.
+The CoC recently became a 501c3 not for profit organization that was approved by the IRS in 2015 to enable it to move towards greater autonomy and potentially a Unified Funding agency and a High Performing Community.
+The CoC has been a long time participant in the ESG planning process for the City and County.
+Proposals in response to the CoC annual NOFA are reviewed by the CoC team that includes City/County representation as well as the CoC Executive Director.
+ESG community priorities and planning have been discussed at both CoC and HSN meetings, especially in terms of policy priorities and community objectives.
+The CoC staff also analyzes the ESG progposals for fidelity to the ESG requirements and new information set forth by HUD via policy briefs (e.g. evolving chronic homeless definition as it impacts ESG delivery of prevention services.)
+ESG funding continues to be a critical issue for local homeless service providers.
+Facilitated discussions of ESG community priorities are held at the HSN meetings.
+CoC members and community stakeholders are strongly encouraged to participate.
+Significantly, CoC members have participated in community discussions to reduce the number of homeless families referred to hotels/motels for shelter without on site supportive services and enhance the Single Point of Assessment and Access systems for homeless services.
+The CoC members of HSN and housing staff from the City and County have also collectively participated in planning for the allocation of 2017-18 ESG funding.
+The CoC also created matrices of funding sources, housing and service needs/gaps, and best practices with the input of the community via HSN meetings, and made this information available to the ESG priorities planning committee members to inform the allocation of ESG funding.